103 Energy Management with IoT

 What is IoT?

 The Internet of Things (IoT) is a network of interconnected devices that exchange data with each other over the Internet.
 These devices range from everyday household items to industrial machinery.
-IoT devices can monitor, control, and optimize energy use in real time.
+IoT devices can monitor, control, and optimize energy use in real-time.

 How does IoT work?

 We extract meaningful information from this data.
 Based on the analysis, actions are taken either automatically by the system or manually by the user.
-Users can interact with the system via applications to make adjustments or receive notifications.
+Users can interact with the system via applications to make adjustments and receive notifications.

 Real-World Examples of IoT